shabbyrobe/go-service/README.md

 service implements service-like goroutine lifecycle management.

-It is intended for use when you need to co-ordinate the state of one or more long-running goroutines and control startup and shutdown.
+It is intended for use when you need to co-ordinate the state of one or more long-running goroutines and control startup, shutdown and ready signalling.

 Key features:

 - Start and halt backgrounded goroutines (services)
 - Check the state of services
+- Wait until a service is "ready" (you decide what "ready" means)
 - Service groups (should start and halt together)
+- `context.Context` support (`service.Context` is a `context.Context`)

 It is loosely based on .NET/Java style thread classes.